-My current book project, The Great Plague Scare of 1720: Disaster and Society in the Eighteenth-Century World (under advance contract with Cambridge University Press), is a transnational study of the Plague of Provence of 1720 (“Great Plague of Marseille”), one of the last outbreaks of plague in Western Europe.
-By tracing responses to the threat of infection throughout a network of major eighteenth-century port cities, I explore the ways in which the crisis influenced society, politics, and commerce beyond France in neighboring regions, and in the Atlantic and Pacific colonies.
+My book, The Great Plague Scare of 1720: Disaster and Diplomacy in the Eighteenth-Century Atlantic World (Cambridge University Press, 2023), is a transnational study of the Plague of Provence of 1720 (or Great Plague of Marseille), one of the last outbreaks of plague in Western Europe.
+By tracing responses to the threat of infection throughout a network of major eighteenth-century port cities, I explore the ways in which the crisis influenced society, politics, and commerce beyond France in neighboring regions and in the Atlantic colonies.

 I am also the editor of a volume on disaster and risk in the Gulf South that was published in January 2018 (publisher’s website & Amazon).
-In my research and in the classroom, I aim to tie my work to the present as much as possible – to emphasize the relevance of historical study in the modern world.
-This edited volume then, is a product of these efforts, and of my personal interest in the region in which I grew up.
+In my research and in the classroom, I aim to tie my work to the present as much as possible to emphasize the relevance of historical study in the modern world.
+This edited volume, then, is a product of these efforts, and of my personal interest in the region in which I grew up.

-A first generation Cuban-American, I was raised in Miami, Florida, where I discovered my passion for history, and became interested in revolutionary and disaster studies.
-For more on this, see my post, “The Cuban Revolution & Me.”
+A first generation Cuban-American, I was raised in Miami, Florida where I discovered my passion for history and became interested in revolutionary and disaster studies.
+For more on this, see my AoR post, “The Cuban Revolution & Me.”

 Follow me on Twitter @CindyErmus

-Follow Age of Revolutions Blog @AgeofRevs
+Follow Age of Revolutions @AgeofRevs